k8ssandra/k8ssandra/docs/content/en/docs/getting-started/developer/_index.md

 ## Access Cassandra using CQLSH

 If you're familiar with Cassandra, then you're familiar with CQLSH.
-You can download a full-featured CQLSH utility from Datastax and use that to interact with K8ssandra as if you were in a native Cassandra environment.
+You can download a full-featured [stand alone CQLSH utility](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_using/startCqlshStandalone.html) from Datastax and use that to interact with K8ssandra as if you were in a native Cassandra environment.

 To access K8ssandra using the stand alone CQLSH utility: